kylehadam/Task-Management-Application-Capstone-/Development Log.md

   - Successfully ran the frontend server (`npm run dev:client`), confirming that the basic React app is operational.

 - **Challenges:**
   - Encountered issues running the frontend and backend concurrently using `npm start`.
-The `MONGO_URI` variable in the backend is not loading correctly, causing the server to crash.
-For now, the frontend and backend must be run separately.
+Based on feedback from the professor, the frontend and backend are now run separately to avoid complications with environment variables.
   - Testing React components is pending due to the initial focus on backend stability and Vite setup.

 ### **Reflection**
 This week focused on stabilizing the backend and laying the groundwork for the frontend migration to Vite.
 While the backend is fully functional with tasks, authentication, and basic testing, the frontend is currently running on a very basic level with minimal functionality.
-The global issue with running both servers concurrently will require further troubleshooting and guidance.
-I also need to remember to commit to GitHub more.
-I have been doing many back ups on my computer (habit) but really should be doing them through GitHub.
+The decision to run frontend and backend separately simplifies the workflow and avoids further issues with concurrent runs.

 ---

-### **Plan for Week 3: November 25 - December 1**
+## Week 3: November 25 - December 1

+### **Plan**
 1. **Backend Enhancements**:
    - Improve task filtering, sorting, and pagination in the API.
    - Expand unit test coverage for backend routes.